rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 *"What's happening?
 I don't remember Wolfie doing this when it was our turn."* - asked Yule, watching in expectation the events with the same expression a reader would have if they found out their favourite book had changed its ending.

-The Spider uncovered her mouth, she wasn't expecting this result either - *It is hard to explain, but I think Wolf believes your friends might have a real chance of changing everything.*
+The Spider uncovered her mouth, she wasn't expecting this result either - *It is hard to explain, but I think Wolf trusts your friends might have a real chance of changing everything.*

 Yule heard the shaken voice of the Spider, it was strange for the Spider and to anything else which isn't alive to be shaken by the affairs of the living - *"Is everything alright?"*

 *I believe you know about the spell casted on these lands to lock the darkness away* - began explaining the Spider - *That same spell locked every single star child away as well.
-We were fortunate at the time the Wolf casted his own to lock us in here.
+We were fortunate at the time the Wolf casted his own power to lock us in here.
 You are seeing it right there, on his hands.*

 Yule stared at the silver orb hovering on the Wolf's hands.
-It resembled a snow globe, if the snow globe looked like a tiny moon with frosting covering sections of it - *"And he is giving it away to Sam?"*
+It resembled a snow globe, if the snow globe looked like a tiny moon with frosting covering sections of it and a thin atmosphere encasing it all - *"And he is giving it away to Sam?"*

 The Spider nodded.

 Yule scanned the room below her.
 Sam was fixated on the miniature moon, Hannah and Amir mesmerised by the Sam and the Wolf surrounded by sand drifting in the air, glistening as if it was made of shiny metallic bits.
 Behind them, The Tiger embraced the Turtle whilst watching a moving scene for the first time.
 The Bat remained seated on the ground, both hands covering her mouth as if the action could hide her shock - *"But if the light goes with them, what will it happen to you?"*

-The Spider limited herself to hug Yule, it was a tight hug, the same type you would give to a family member before they embark in a long journey.
+The Spider limited herself to hug Yule, it was a tight and firm, the same type you would give to a family member before they embark in a long journey.
 In a way, it was heartbreaking.
 Yule wasn't much of a sentimental person, at least she hasn't been for a while now, right until this moment were she found herself wondering if she should break her rule.